 Hipmunk (Android, iOS) presents a fast, all-in-one travel planning and booking solution, with a powerful flight and hotel search engine.
 In addition to the usual flight search criteria such as price, Hipmunk also includes an agony index for flight duration, number of stops and other factors.
 Users can also take advantage of last minute hotel deals, view reviews from TripAdvisor and other sources, and check out heat maps that show hotel proximity to shopping, dining and entertainment venues.

 Getting a ride in a new city used to be a challenge, but apps like Uber (Android, iOS) have been a disruptive, on-demand transit revolution.
 Operating in dozens of countries and more than 600 cities, Uber makes hailing a ride simplicity itself, so long as you can get a mobile or Wi-Fi connection.
 Set up an account, link a credit card, and then simply type in your destination to request your ride; Uber will do the hard work of connecting you to a vetted driver, complete with an upfront pricing.
-While 2017 has been a rough year for the company, Uber remains a valuable resource for casual and business travelers in cities worldwide.
+While last year was a rough one for the company, Uber remains a valuable resource for casual and business travelers in cities worldwide.

 Nothing takes the fun out of a vacation like getting stuck in traffic.
 But loading Waze (Android, iOS) on your phone before you hit the road can spare you some frustration.
 The navigation app feeds your smartphone real-time traffic information, based on reports from other Waze users.
 That data includes accidents, speed traps and other hazards that might keep you from getting to your destination in a timely fashion.
 Other features sure to impress travelers include automatic rerouting, cheap gas alerts and the ability to send your ETA to anyone waiting at your final stop.